HBClab/intervention-outcomes/about.md

 **General usage and examples**

 The default plot is a bar graph showing the variable `StudyName` on the x-axis with frequency of occurance on the y-axis.
 Categorical variables can be plotted on the x-axis with plot types of `bar` `heatmap` or `box`.
 Once plot type is chosen, choose what is plotted on the x-axis as your `Categorical Value`.
-For example, to look at intervention effects for different training manipulations, choose `IndependentVariable` as my x-axis, and then in the database table I can filter to include only  levels of interest.
-To summarize based on levels of another categorical variable, choose `Split Current Values` and select the categorical variable.
+For example, to look at intervention effects for different training manipulations, choose `IndependentVariable` as your x-axis, and filter values of this variable to include by clicking the blank field below the variable in the table and choosing levels from the drop-down menu.
+To then summarize counts based on levels of another categorical variable, choose `Split Current Values` and select the relevant categorical variable.

 > Example: With the default Plot type of `bar`, plot frequency of different intervention types, and split count by ordinal variable `PercFemaleCategorical`. ![](example_type-with-percfemale.png)